sakura57/so4/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report for a bug, crash, or error
 title: ''
 labels: bug
 assignees: ''

 ---

+**Version**
+Identify in some way the build you were running.
+For example, "latest".

 **Description**
 A clear and concise description of what the bug is.